FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 Notice of Motion submitted by Councillor S. Kiely

-**I will move at the next Meeting of Limerick City and County Council that an update be given**

-**to Councillors regarding the timescale for installation of bus shelters across the city and**
+**I will move at the next Meeting of Limerick City and County Council that an update be givento Councillors regarding the timescale for installation of bus shelters across the city andcounty.**

-**county.**

 The Motion was proposed by Councillor Kiely and seconded by Councillor McSweeney.